 - Get outside and create art!
 What can you make from nature?

 - Grab some scissors and let your kids make leaf confetti that you can easily glue onto a sheet of paper to make a nature clipping collage out of your activity.

 - Play a nature memory game from Rhythms of Play.
 The game can easily be made using bits of nature from a walk around the neighborhood.

 - Explore what sinks and floats.
-Put together a tub of water, then let kids determine what natural items float and sink.
+For this activity just put together a tub of water, then let kids determine what nature items float and sink.

 - Investigate pond water.
 Go exploring and scoop up some pond water like Stir the Wonder did.
 Bring it home and see what the little scientists observe.

 - Test water absorption.
 Send the kids on a nature hunt and let then explore which bits absorb water.